Blogging: things that matter

 Since I wanted to keep my art separate from my lifestyle and health blog, I started another blog in June 15, 2015 First post of lifeschool blog

 For a while, I had to mention on my art website that I had another blog, too.
 Well, I didn’t know that this other blog won’t be an independent blog (it still isn’t), but part of my WordPress account.
 Therefore, some people, who never read anything do not even know that I have an art website and art blog and one more lifestyle and health related blog.
 Some people follow only one of them, some follow both, but the reach hasn’t been that great as it was with just having one blog initially.

 Blogging for yourself or blogging for success

-I’m not obsessive blogger.
+I’m not an obsessive blogger.
 At times, I don’t even care too much how many people follow my blogs and how many like what I write about.
-However, during all these years of blogging on WordPress, I have come to some conclusions and I’d like to share some suggestions if you want to achieve good following and widen the circle of your readers.
-It is different of you intend to achieve huge numbers of followers: that will take lots of time, lots of interaction with other blogs.
+However, during all these years of blogging on WordPress, I have come to some conclusions and I’d like to share a few suggestions if you want to achieve good following and widen the circle of your readers.
+It is different if you intend to achieve huge numbers of followers.
+That will take lots of time, lots of interaction with other blogs.
 The most important part is still content.
-It should be preferably original and only in the area you feel strong and passionate about.
-There are blogs which are devoted to personal struggles, journeys to health and so forth, but they still need to stand out.
+It should be preferably original and only in an area you feel strong and passionate about.
+There are many blogs which are devoted to personal struggles, journeys to health and so forth, but they still need to stand out.